Skip to Main Content

 What does a travel coordinator do on a production in China?

-Here is the breakdown.
-A travel coordinator manages all travel logistics for cast and crew in China.
-This includes flights into and within the country, ground transport, hotel lodging across Beijing and Shanghai, Guangzhou, Shenzhen, and Chengdu, and travel records.
-For global crews, this has visa and work permit planning.
-They handle bookings, itinerary changes, and backup planning to make sure all arrives where they need to be.
+A travel coordinator runs all travel logistics for cast and crew in China.
+This covers flights into and within the country, ground transport, hotel lodging across Beijing, Shanghai, Guangzhou, Shenzhen, and Chengdu, and travel records.
+For global crews, it adds visa and work permit planning.
+They handle bookings, itinerary changes, and backup plans so everyone arrives where they need to be.

 What skills should a travel coordinator have for Chinese productions?

-Here is what that looks like on the ground.
-A travel coordinator for China needs great organisational skills, knowledge of Chinese travel infrastructure and lodging options, and the ability to manage complex logistics for large groups.
-They must be resourceful problem-solvers familiar with visa and travel records needs for global shoots.
+A travel coordinator for China needs strong organisational skills, a good grasp of Chinese travel setup and lodging options, and the knack to run complex logistics for large groups.
+They must be resourceful problem-solvers who know the visa and travel records needs of global shoots.

 What types of productions need a travel coordinator in China?

-Here is how the picture comes together.
-Any production involving travel within China, whether domestic or global, gains from a dedicated coordinator.
-Multi-site shoots across Beijing, Shanghai, Guangzhou, Shenzhen, and Chengdu, shoots with talent travelling from different regions, and global co-productions all need someone managing the logistics.
+Any production with travel within China, whether domestic or global, gains from a dedicated coordinator.
+Multi-site shoots across Beijing, Shanghai, Guangzhou, Shenzhen, and Chengdu all need someone running the logistics, and so do shoots with talent travelling from different regions and global co-productions.

 How do you match a travel coordinator to my production?

-Here is what we have to work with.
-We check the scale and complexity of your travel needs in China.
-This includes the number of travellers, destinations involved, and any visa or records needs, then recommend coordinators skilled with Chinese shoots of similar scope.
+We look at the scale and reach of your travel needs in China.
+This covers the number of travellers, the destinations involved, and any visa or records needs, and then we suggest coordinators skilled with Chinese shoots of similar scope.

 ACT 04 — On Set